karottenreibe/karottenreibe.github.com/_posts/2009-10-21-ruby-c-extension-3.markdown

 title: Ruby C Extensions -- Part 3
 ---

-This is part 3 of my little  of my adventures in Ruby C extension land.
+This is part 3 of my little adventures in Ruby C extension land.

 If you haven't read part 1 and 2,